donatedTunic1290/certification-network/README.md

 - Verify certificate

 ## Advanced Chaincode Step
-- Create a new student model
+- Create a new certificate model
 - Use that model in contract definition

 ## Network Setup